evilsoft/crocks/docs/src/pages/docs/crocks/Const.md

 Const c a ~> b -> Boolean
 ```

-Used to compare the underlying values of (2) `Const` instances for equality by
+Used to compare the underlying values of two `Const` instances for equality by
 value, `equals` takes any given argument and returns `true` if the passed
 arguments is a `Const` with an underlying `left` value equal to the underlying
 value of the `Const` the method is being called on.
 If the passed argument is